yonasuriv/yonasuriv/README.md

 Inspired by curiosity, that is what drives me.
 I am extremely passionate about technology and its correct use to improve the society.
 Always eager to learn, grow as a professional and as a person while doing my best to contribute to the world and to my colleagues.

-I’m excited by pursuing bold ideas, with particular interest in the opportunities facing many consumer brands today; innovation, sustainability and omni-channel strategies, making our way to the upcoming

 I love ideas and being part of those who manage to carry them out.
 In my free time I like to do extreme sports and philosophize.

 <!--